MEET THE TEAM

 * While Kelly is registered with the MB College of Social Work due to current provincial regulatory requirements, she is not a social worker.
 Her registration with MCSW is limited to providing counselling.

-Dawn Chaput is Jonah’s Expressive Arts Therapist.
-She sub-contracts thereapy services at Jonah, and is a community based artist who holds a Bachelor of Fine Arts (BFA) from the University of Manitoba.
-She completed graduate level Art Therapy at the WHEAT Institute, and her helping work brings together her artistic passions and her dedication to community service.
+Dawn Chaput is Jonah’s Lead Expressive Arts Therapist.
+She sub-contracts therapy services at Jonah, and is a community based artist who holds a Bachelor of Fine Arts (BFA) from the University of Manitoba.
+She completed graduate level Art Therapy training at the WHEAT Institute, and her helping work brings together her artistic passions and her dedication to community service.
 She has worked in support of families and young children for over a decade, and enjoys bringing these skills to Jonah’s diverse clientele.
 She has worked with individuals, families, and groups at Victor Mager Family Centre, South Winnipeg Family Information Centre, Winnipeg schools, and the City of Winnipeg.
 Dawn was awarded the Bookmates Family Award in recognition of outstanding dedication and commitment to families.

 Dawn has always been a lover of children’s books, especially because the illustrations and art can transport you to another world.
 She and her family (and sometimes her clients!) love the work of Shel Silverstein, because he is funny, wise, and simple all at once.